On the inclusion of statistical matter in the non-relativistic limit of NS-NS supergravity: Introduction

 The inclusion of statistical matter in the DFT framework was given in \cite{EN1} and further study in \cite{EN2, EN3, ENY}.
 In these series of works, the generalized energy-momentum for a perfect fluid coupled to the double geometry was constructed from a kinetic theory perspective.
 This tensor is fully compatible with the generalized Einstein equation \cite{Parkcosmo1,Parkcosmo2}, and also is in correspondence \cite{Correspondence} with the dynamics of a massless generalized scalar field.
 The fluid description of the statistical matter constitutes, in general, a simple toy model to study the string hydrodynamics/thermodynamics and cosmological scenarios, among others.
 In those cases, the fluid might represent a string gas \cite{stringgas} or a more general many-strings system.
 The main goal of this work is to construct the explicit form of the energy-momentum tensor for these kind of scenarios, in such a way that the whole NR supergravity can be embedded in a T-duality invariant formalism.
 We will construct the energy-momentum tensor from the DFT framework in order to ensure that the final result is compatible with $O(D,D)$ symmetry.
 We will follow the same strategies implemented in \cite{NRmatter1,NRmatter2,NRmatter3,NRmatter4}, but starting from the double geometry and respecting the constraints of the latter.
 The main results of this work are: \begin{itemize}

-\item We construct the expansion of the generalized velocity $U_{M}$ in order to satisfy the usual DFT constraints $U_{M} {\cal H}^{M N} U_{N}=-c^2$, $U_{M} \eta^{M N} U_{N}=0$.
+\item We construct the expansion of the generalized velocity $U_{M}$ in order to satisfy the usual DFT constraints $U_{M} {\cal H}^{M N} U_{N}=-1$, $U_{M} \eta^{M N} U_{N}=0$.
 We also verify that the generalized distribution function $f(X,{\cal P})$ \cite{ENY} remains finite after considering the NR limit.
 This result can be found in (\ref{sub1}) and (\ref{sub3}).

 \item We study the generalized correspondence \cite{EN3} when the fundamental fields are expanded under the NR expansion.
-In this case, the correspondence is no longer compatible meaning that the generalized scalar field is not in correspondence with a perfect fluid for NR double backgrounds.
+This correspondence is compatible in the NR limit, giving rise to a matter Lagrangian $\rho^{(0)}(\Phi^{(0)})$.
 This result can be found in (\ref{sub2}).

-\item We construct the generalized energy-momentum tensor for a perfect fluid, which leads to a fluid model in supergravity with no dilaton or B-field sources ($\sigma=0$ and $J^{\mu \nu}=0$).
-While in the relativistic proposal the model is constrained by $\sigma = 2p$ \cite{EN2} which leads to the viscosity inclusion given in \cite{ENY}, in the NR limit this constraint is modified due to the rhs of the generalized dilaton equation, $\frac{p}{c^4} {\cal H}_{M N} \rightarrow 0$ and the dynamics do not require viscosity.
+\item We construct the generalized energy-momentum tensor for a perfect fluid, which leads to a fluid model in supergravity with dilaton source given by $\sigma = 2p$ in agreement with \cite{EN2}.
+This scenario leads to the viscosity inclusion given in \cite{ENY}.
 The explicit form of both the generalized energy-momentum tensor and its parametrization is the main topic of section (\ref{sub3}). \end{itemize}